danvega/danvega-dev/blog/2019/02/10/creating-your-first-npm-package.md

 title: Creating your first npm package
 date: 2019-02-10 11:00:00
 published: true
-excerpt: How to create your first npm package
+excerpt: How to create your first npm package and publish it.
 author: Dan Vega
 tags: node, javascript
 cover: npm_cover.png